ronaldbosma/blog/content/blog/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/index.md

   }
 ]
 ```
 As you can see, the frontend IP configuration is linked to the previously added public IP address.
 We'll be accepting traffic on the standard HTTPS port `443`, so we also configure an SSL certificate.
-The HTTP listener connects these parts together.
+The HTTP listener connects these components together.
+We'll introduce a second listener when adding mTLS support, so we'll refer to this listener as the HTTPS listener for the remainder of this post.

 > In a real world scenario, we would add the SSL certificate to Key Vault and link to it from the `sslCertificates` configuration.
 For demo purposes, we'll upload it directly to the application gateway.
 In the next post of this series, we'll explore how to upload a PFX certificate to Key Vault and use it.